 We introduce multi-path capillary routing, which is built layer by layer.
-The first layer provides a simple maxflow solution, but as the layer number increases the underlying routing, spreading out, uses the network more securely.
-We also introduced ARON, a method for rating a multi-path routing by a single scalar value.
-The ARON rating corresponds to the total encoding effort that the sending node needs to provide for combating the losses occurring from the non-simultaneous failures of links in the communication path.
-By rating the friendliness of the layers of the capillary routing, we have shown that by improving of the routing topology, we can increase substantially the FEC efficiency of multi-path streaming.
+The first layer provides a simple max-flow solution, but as the layer number increases the underlying routing, spreads out and uses the network more securely.
+We also introduced ARON for measuring the friendliness of a multi-path routing suggestion by a single scalar value.
+The ARON rating corresponds to the total encoding effort that the sending node needs to provide for combating the losses occurring from the nonsimultaneous failures of links in the communication path.
+By rating the layers of the capillary routing on hundreds of network samples, we have shown that by recursively diversifying the flow and the sub-flows of the routing, we can substantially improve the FEC friendliness of multi-path routing.